Updated: November 7, 2025

 RECOMMENDED STARTUP BUSINESS COVERAGE

-General liability insurance is strongly recommended for startup companies because it covers common risks like third-party bodily injury, property damage, and legal defense costs.
-Professional liability insurance is also a smart option for businesses that work under client contracts or provide specialized services.
-This coverage becomes especially useful for companies offering specialized services or handling large contracts where the risk of disputes is higher.
+General liability insurance is recommended because it covers common risks like third-party bodily injury, property damage and legal defense costs.
+Professional liability insurance is also a good choice for businesses working under client contracts or who provide specialized services.

 Coverage Recommendations by Startup Company Type